+Phil High’s Aviation Photography taken at night results in aircraft photos of unexpected beauty and drama.
 As a longtime volunteer photographer for the Experimental Aircraft Association at their annual orgy-of-all-things-aerial in Oshkosh, Wisconsin, Phil High will regularly be seen lying on the ground, getting dramatic angles of an airplane.
 Or homing-in on the details that make that particular airplane different.
 His photos are often featured in the pages of EAA publications.
-However, what few of the hundreds of thousands of attendees ever see is High’s elaborate dances with a flashlight in the dead of night, which result in aircraft photos of unexpected beauty and drama.
+However, what few of the hundreds of thousands of attendees ever see is High’s elaborate dances with a flashlight in the dead of night.

 High’s photography is so unusual and so well suited to the Flight Journal audience, that we thought it to be time that we familiarize you with Phil and his work.